 Chinese is spoken by more people than any other language in the world.
 Although Chinese has many dialects, Mandarin, based on the pronunciation of Beijing, is considered to be the standard and is spoken by about 60% of the population.

-CLT specialise in designing training programmes which focus on those skills needed in English by clients who speak a foreign language.
+CLT specialise in designing Intensive Business English training programmes which focus on those skills needed by clients who speak a foreign language.

 Germany – our biggest trading partner within Europe – has long been a destination of choice for UK business people.